sash11/Gigabyte-Z590i-Vision-D-10900K/README.md

 | macOS | Big Sur 11.5.1/OpenCore 0.7.1

 ## BIOS
 - Press Del to enter the BIOS.
-Use latest available bios for this board which F5d as of this writing.
+Use latest available bios for this board which F5.
 - Enable XMP Profile1.
 - Set Legacy USB to Auto.
 - Enable Internal graphics and set DVMT Pre-Allocated to 128MB, Total GFX memory to MAX.